millimelon/TESC-Farm-Intern25/part-descriptions.md

 - **Light Sensors:** Basic light intensity sensors.
 - **3000mAh Batteries:** Rechargable batteries for ESP32 capable of powering the devices for several days of operation.
 - **6 Channel Battery Charger:** Battery charging unit capable of recharging half a dozen batteries at a time for the ESP32s.
+- **Solar Sensor Charger:** Miniature solar panel and charge controller made for an ESP32 to keep the battery perpetually charged.